wsugarman/durabletask-azurestorage-scaler/README.md

 ```

 ### Parameter List
 - **`accountName`** - Optional name of the Azure Storage account used by the Durable Task Framework (DTFx).
-This value is only required by when `useManagedIdentity` is `true`
+This value is only required when `useManagedIdentity` is `true`
+- **`activeDirectoryEndpoint`** - Optional host authority for Azure Active Directory (AAD).
+This value is only required when `cloud` is `Private`.
+Otherwise, the value is automatically derived for well-known cloud environments
 - **`clientId`** - Optional specifies the identity used when authenticating via managed identity.
 This value can only be specified when `useManagedIdentity` is `true`
 - **`cloud`** - Optional name of the cloud environment that contains the Azure Storage account.
-Must be a known Azure cloud environment (note that private clouds such as Azure Stack Hub or Air Gapped clouds are not yet supported).
+Must be a known Azure cloud environment, or `Private` for Azure Stack Hub or air-gapped clouds.
+If `Private` is specified, both `endpointSuffix` and `activeDirectoryEndpoint` must both be specified.
 Defaults to the public cloud `AzurePublicCloud`.
 Possible values include:
   - `AzurePublicCloud`
   - `AzureUSGovernmentCloud`
   - `AzureChinaCloud`
   - `AzureGermanCloud`
+  - `Private`
 - **`connection`** - Optional connection string for the Azure Storage account that may be used as an alternative to `connectionFromEnv`
 - **`connectionFromEnv`** - Optional name of the environment variable your deployment uses to get the connection string.
 Defaults to `AzureWebJobsStorage`
+- **`endpointSuffix`** - Optional suffix for the Azure Storage service URLs.
+This value is only required when `cloud` is `Private`.
+Otherwise, the value is automatically derived for well-known cloud environments
 - **`maxActivitiesPerWorker`** - Optional maximum number of activity work items that a single worker may process at any time.
 This is equivalent to `MaxConcurrentActivityFunctions`in Azure Durable Functions and `MaxConcurrentTaskActivityWorkItems` in the Durable Task Framework (DTFx).
 Must be greater than 0.
 Defaults to `10`
 - **`maxOrchestrationsPerWorker`** - Optional maximum number of orchestration work items that a single worker may process at any time.
 This is equivalent to `MaxConcurrentOrchestratorFunctions` in Azure Durable Functions and `MaxConcurrentTaskOrchestrationWorkItems` in the Durable Task Framework (DTFx).
 Must be greater than 0.
 Defaults to `5`
 - **`taskHubName`** - Optional name of the Durable Task Framework (DTFx) task hub.
 This name is used when determining the name of blob containers, tables, and queues related to the application.
 Defaults to `TestHubName`